MapRVA/2025-water-crisis/README.md

 If you use the data in a digital context, include a link to https://maprva.org/projects/water-crisis/

-If you use the maps in an analog context, include "maprva.org"
+If you use the data in an analog context, include "maprva.org"

 ### Code